33 Rewarding Humanitarian Jobs That Make a Real Difference

 3. Get field experience.

 Getting volunteer experience that involves living and working in developing countries is without question the best way to get a foothold in humanitarian work.
-Even if you have an Ivy League degree and years of corporate experience, your resume likely won't impress anyone in the humanitarian world unless it also includes substantial experience in international aid (particularly if you work on the front lines in places with more extreme circumstances).
-Two or three volunteer posts can go a long way toward helping you land a paid gig.
+Even if you have an Ivy League degree and years of corporate experience, you also need substantial international aid experience.
+The need for field experience is especially important if you work in places with extreme circumstances.
+A couple of volunteer posts can help you secure a paid position in humanitarian work.

 4. Be flexible.

-Whether it's a paid opportunity or not, be prepared to go wherever an agency wants to send you, even if it's not the area you want to go to or the kind of work you want to do.
+You need to be ready to take any opportunity that comes your way, even if it's unpaid or otherwise less than ideal.
 Many humanitarian assignments last only a few months, so you will likely be able to move on in a short time after accumulating some valuable experience.

 And don't just focus on the well-known aid agencies, which are often overwhelmed with applications.
 Targeting smaller non-governmental organizations can mean less competition for available opportunities.
 Do some online research to see what you can find.
 Note that many smaller organizations in the developing world don't have websites; it can sometimes be easier to show up and scout out the situation locally, though you should be financially prepared if you choose to go that route.